 is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

 Stay with your child for comfort and support as often as possible while he is in the hospital.
 Ask another family member or someone close to the family to stay with your child when you cannot be there.
 Bring items from home that will comfort your child, such as a favorite blanket or toy.

-- Sputum culture: Sputum (spit) from your child's lungs is collected in a special cup when your child coughs.
+- A sputum culture is done by getting a sample of sputum (spit) from your child's lungs.
+The sputum is collected in a cup when your child coughs.
 If your child cannot or is too young to cough, the sputum may need to be suctioned out.
 It is sent to a lab for tests.
 The sputum may show what germ is causing your child's illness.
-It can also help your caregiver choose what medicine is best for your child.
+It can also help your healthcare provider choose what medicine is best for your child.

-- Breathing treatments: Your child may need breathing treatments to help open his airways so he can breathe easier.
+- Breathing treatments may be needed to help open your child's airways so he or she can breathe easier.
 A machine may be used to help your child breathe in medicine.
-A caregiver helps your child with these treatments.
+Healthcare providers will help your child with these treatments.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.